gargium/AT-T-Big-Data-Challenge/Client/README.md

 # AngularJS-Boilerplate
+## Just a FYI from the boilerplate I downloaded
 Simple AngularJS Boilerplate to kick start your new project with SASS support and Gulp watch/build tasks

 # Features